My name is Sarah Glen, and I’m a journalist who works at the intersection of storytelling, product design and web development.

 Wanna know more?
-Scroll down to browse a few of my recent projects, read my blog or find me elsewhere on the Internet:
+Scroll down to browse a few of my recent projects or find me elsewhere on the Internet:

 CHECK OUT MY WORK: